-The good news is that your accountant has prepared last year's financial statements depicting your business’ performance and it reveals a profit.
+The good news is that your accountant has prepared last year's financial statements depicting your business’s performance, and it reveals a profit.
 But what does profit and profitability mean for your business performance?

 It is easy to misconstrue profit for profitability.
 To understand and position your business correctly, it is crucial to understand the difference.

-Simply because a business earns a strong nominal profit, does not mean it is highly "profitable".
-Many business owners expect that increasing profitability is solely related to the level of sales or general activity.
+Simply because a business earns a strong nominal profit does not mean it is highly "profitable".
+Many business owners expect that increased profitability is solely related to the level of sales or general activity, which is not the full picture.

-Before we get started, let's look at some ways of measuring profit performance.
+Let's look at some ways of measuring business profit performance.

 Gross Profit Margin